Hyeopjae Beach, South Korea: Best Things to Do – Top Picks

 For a more relaxed vibe, head to the trendy cafes scattered around the area.
 Places like Top Tier Matcha Cake and Donut Cake House are known for their creative menus and cozy atmospheres.
 Enjoy a matcha latte or a slice of cake while soaking in the theme of each cafe.

 In the evening, visit a pocha spot—a type of street restaurant that’s popular among locals.
 These spots serve hearty dishes like spicy rice cakes and fried chicken.
-They’re also great for meeting fellow travelers and sharing stories over a meal2.
+They’re also great for meeting fellow travelers and sharing stories over a meal.

 “The best way to experience a place is through its food and culture.
 These spots offer both in abundance.”